fortran-lang/fortran-lang.org/CONTRIBUTING.md

 The Fortran-lang site uses the Ruby-based [Jekyll static site generator](https://jekyllrb.com/) to compile the markdown and HTML files.
-To contribute you will therefore need to install Jekyll on your development computer, so that you can build the website on your computer and preview your changes.
-(The compiled website can be found in the `_site` folder.)
+It is recommended for contributors to install Jekyll on your development computer so that changes can be previewed locally, however this is not mandatory since site previews can be generated during the pull request process (see below for more information).
 See [README.md](README.md) for how to setup Jekyll and build the site.

 The github repository master branch only ever contains the 'source code' for the website, not the final